 Description and assessment: There are 3 utility corridors in the natural areas of the park.
 The smaller utility corridor runs into Big Flats marsh.
-The other two run along Powerline Road and South Powerline Road.
+The other two, run along Powerline Road and South Powerline Road.
 The Powerline and South Powerline corridors are used as access roads.
 There are several invasive exotics growing in and along the roads, including torpedo grass, rose natalgrass and heartland sida.
 Several low water crossings have been installed along the powerline to improve sheet flow from north to south.
-One of these crossing was installed too low, so the water can be too deep to cross with vehicles.
-Plans are in place, and the materials needed to raise the crossing have been purchased to improve vehicular access, but dry-season conditions are needed to conduct the repair.
 Feral hogs cause damage by uprooting the substrate of the dirt roads along the utility corridors.

-General management measures: Staff will monitor and treat invasive exotics, and will limit the footprint of utility corridors.
-Repair the low water crossing that was installed too deep.
+General management measures: Staff will monitor and treat invasive exotics, and will limit the footprint of utility corridors